toddcf/code-snippets/deployment/deployment-checklist.md

     - Clean up comments.
   - JavaScript:
     - Clean up comments.
-    - Check console for any errors.
+    - Check console for any warnings or errors.
   - ReadMe:
   	- Create GIF video of the project being used:
   	  - https://showmore.com/